CAPP-Seq: Limitations

 The detection limit of CAPP-Seq is affected by three main areas: the input amount of ctDNA molecules, sample cross-contamination, potential allelic bias in the capture reagent, and PCR or sequencing errors. ctDNA is able to be detected at a lower limit of 0.025% fractional abundance in the blood.
-Sample cross-contamination was found to be a very small contribution and reports have shown minimal allelic bias towards capture of reference alleles in PBLs (peripheral blood lymphocytes).
+Sample cross-contamination was found to be a very small contribution and reports have shown minimal allelic bias towards capture of reference alleles in peripheral blood lymphocytes (PBLs).
 PCR and sequencing errors are also minimal.
 The technique becomes questionable when ctDNA is present at low levels of 0.01%.
 Also, when there is less discharge of ctDNA due to stability of tumor growth by therapy, the detection is compromised.

 Whether ctDNA is released at equal or unequal rate from primary tumors and metastatic diseases is still unknown.
 This fact should be taken into consideration while performing CAPP-Seq as it can cause problems in determining tumor burden and clonal evolution if different tumors or clones are dying off and releasing their DNA at different rates.
 It is also unknown how tumor histology affects ctDNA release.

 Another major limitation with using only ctDNA levels to detect tumor burden is that ctDNA can only predict residual tumor, it can tell nothing about the location of the tumor.
 This means that CAPP-Seq can be best used in complementary with other sequencing approaches for imaging disease burden at different times.
 Thus, technical sensitivity, reproducibility, specificity and requirement of expertise for analysis of large amount of data are some of the concerned issues with the technique.